-A "recognized student organization" is one that has been formed for educational, professional, social, recreational or other lawful purposes, derives the majority of its membership and all of its leadership from the student body of Illinois Tech, has been approved for recognition by the Office of Campus Life and maintains a current registration status with the Office of Campus Life.
+A "recognized student organization" is one that has been formed for educational, professional, social, recreational or other lawful purposes, derives the majority of its membership and all of its leadership from the student body of Illinois Tech, has been approved for recognition by the Office of Student Life and maintains a current registration status with the Office of Student Life.

 A "travel summary" is a written summary prepared by the organizing individual or group that, at a minimum, details the purpose of the travel, sets forth the full travel itinerary, including all lodging and contact information, and lists all participants and their relation to Illinois Tech.
+This will be provided by students in the Illinois Tech Student Travel Request Form.

 "Illinois Tech sponsored student travel" is travel involving a student or students that (i) is initiated, actively managed, planned and arranged by a member of Illinois Tech's faculty or staff, or members of a recognized student organization with the approval of an appropriate administrator; or (ii) has Illinois Tech financial, physical or administrative involvement or oversight.
-Illinois Tech sponsored student travel does not include travel under the auspices of Illinois tech's Department of Athletics or study abroad programs under the auspices of Illinois Tech's International Center.
+Illinois Tech sponsored student travel does not include travel under the auspices of Illinois tech's Department of Athletics or study abroad programs under the auspices of Illinois Tech's Office of Global Services.